NEW PRODUCT

 A Power Plant Controller (PPC) is the real time supervisory control system that sits between the grid operator (or site level energy management system) and the individual power conversion equipment (inverters, converters).
 Every utility scale battery energy storage system (BESS) connected to the transmission or distribution grid requires a PPC to meet interconnection requirements defined by the grid operator, typically governed by IEEE 2800, NERC reliability standards, and the specific Interconnection Agreement (IA) for the site.

 The PPC is responsible for ensuring the plant behaves as a single, predictable, grid compliant resource.
-It accepts high level dispatch commands (MW setpoint, voltage schedule, power factor target) and translates them into individual inverter level P and Q commands while enforcing grid code requirements; frequency response (droop), voltage regulation, ramp rate limits, and protection functions.
+It accepts high level dispatch commands (MW setpoint, voltage schedule, power factor target) and translates them into individual inverter level P and Q commands while enforcing grid code requirements: frequency response (droop), voltage regulation, ramp rate limits, and protection functions.

 PPC Core Responsibilities